DEBARYA76/textToSpeech/README.md

 # textToSpeech
-A Pyhton script to convert text to speech
+A Python script to convert text to speech
+Run pip3 install -r requirements.txt